Summer 2026

 About this project

 The goal of this project is to present a few results in finite geometry and finite calculus that have been developed in the last two decades.
 It is part of a larger ``quantum calculus'' project.
 All is finite.
 If real numbers are involved, like for functions, one could take a finite subset of real numbers or a finite totally ordered set.
 The goal is to spot-light some results, proofs, illustration, collect some code and organize the material.At the moment, the plan is to present 4 results per week and to stop at 12.
 Definitions and notation are moved into an appendix.
 The text should be holographic and short.
-I feel that it is still too early for a book.
-I'm still interested in exploring new results rather than looking back.
+References are moved to a footnotes section.
+I'm at the moment still mostly interested in exploring new results rather than looking back.
 To avoid building on sand however, it is important to solidify from time to time results that have already been reached, especially since most of my own work is only available on the ArXiv.

 The picture on the website banner shows the Mischabel massive in the Swiss alps.
-I took this photo this summer 2026.
-One can make up a about 12 peaks, the highest being the Dom, the tallest mountain that is located entirely within Switzerland.
-Theorems for me are the mountain peaks in the landscape of mathematics.
-There are usually different ways to reach the top, some are easier, some less.
+I took this photo in the summer of 2026.
+One can see 12 peaks on the horizon.
+The highest is the Dom, the tallest mountain within Switzerland.
+Theorems are the mountain peaks in the landscape of mathematics.
+There are always different ways to reach some peak, some are easier, some less.
 Also the climbing style matters.
+I myself mostly enjoyed to climb light and fast, also in the alps.
 My middle school math teacher Edi Schmid, who was also our neighbor and friend in Uhwiesen, drew once the Mischabel group in 1967 while visiting the alp.
 If one only looks at the peaks bordering the sky in the picture, one can count 12, like the 12 topics covered in this story.

 (* On this picture, one can see Edi Schmid showing us how to shoot bow arrows on the alp below Salmenfee.
-In red are his daughters Barbara and Katherine, in black my brother and me: from left to right: Salmenfee cottage, Barbara, Matthias, Edi, Katherine, Oliver, when I was 8 years old.
+In red are his daughters Barbara and Katherine, in black my brother and me: from left to right: Salmenfee cottage, Barbara, Matthias, Edi, Katherine, Oliver, when I were maybe 7 years old.
 The picture was taken by my father, close in the line of shot of my bow, trusting that I could aim. )